 In compliance with federal and state regulations and in order to provide a safe working environment at Saint Louis University, we provide laboratory-related safety training and orientation modules on a continuing basis throughout the year.

-The one-hour initial session provides new employees training in the areas of general safety, chemical safety and biological safety.
-All principal investigators, research faculty, staff and students are required to attend this one-hour course.
-Participation in a one-hour refresher course is also required every 12 months.
+Laboratory Safety & Compliance Training is a one-hour session providing training in the areas of general safety, chemical safety, biological safety and local, state and federal compliance requirements.
+All principal investigators, research faculty, staff, students and volunteers are required to attend this one-hour course once every 12 months.

 This training is required for all those individuals who may come in contact with human blood or potentially infectious material as a part of their jobs.
 The refresher training is required annually.

 DOT and/or IATA training is required for employees who package, ship, or receive infectious materials at Saint Louis University.
 The online DOT training module, for shipping materials by ground, can be accessed through Skillsoft.
 The online IATA training module, for shipping materials by air, can also be found Skillsoft.

 This four-hour required session provides orientation and training in the safe handling of radioactive materials used in research.
 All principal investigators and research laboratory staff are required to complete the radiation safety orientation class prior to beginning work with radioactive materials.
 Individuals who work in laboratories where radioactive materials are used but who will not be working directly with radionuclides are also encouraged to attend the radiation safety orientation course.
 This session is offered on a monthly basis.